 In line with our desire to provide accurate and reliable health information and independent of any commercial influence, no advertising is accepted for the Health Navigator NZ website.

 Health Navigator editorial team

-Information on the Health Navigator website is produced and maintained by a team with expertise in medicine, nursing, pharmacy, nutrition, writing, editing, communications and technical development.
+Information on the Health Navigator website is produced and maintained by a team with expertise in medicine, nursing, pharmacy, nutrition, psychology, laboratory technology, human physiology, writing, editing, communications and information technology development.
 Additional support and expertise is provided by a range of topic experts and clinical advisors who assist with identifying the best resources for a NZ audience.